Data protection policy of NürnbergMesse GmbH

 Twitter Conversion Tracking

-You can change your Twitter privacy settings in your account settings at:
+You can change your privacy settings on Twitter in the account settings at: https://help.twitter.com/de/managing-your-account.

 This website uses the online advertising programme Zemanta Conversion Tracking.
 The conversion tracking tag is set when a user clicks on an advertisement in the Zemanta network.
 These tags are not used for personal identification.
 If the user visits certain pages of this website and that tag has not yet expired, we and Zemanta can recognise that the user has clicked on the advertisement and has been taken to this web page.